TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 The utility also reads **snappy-env.sh**, if present in the directory where helper scripts are present.

 !!!
 Note
-  Earlier way of specifying the configuration properties by placing the actual conf files in the directory where helper scripts are available is now done away with.
+  The earlier method of specifying the configuration properties by placing the actual configuration files in the directory, where helper scripts are available, is discontinued.

 <a id="ec2stopcluster"></a>
 #### Stopping the Cluster

 When you stop a cluster, it shuts down the EC2 instances and any data saved on the local instance stores is lost.
 However, the data saved on EBS volumes is retained, unless the spot-instances are used.

 ```pre
 ./snappy-ec2 -k my-ec2-key -i ~/my-ec2-key.pem stop cluster-name